kennzoid/Dingus/README.md

 To install:
 ======
-Put the content_script.js and manifest.json files in a folder (whatever name).
+Put the content_script.js and manifest.json files in a new folder (whatever name).

 Navigate to chrome://extensions in Chrome.